-Thailand's pro-army party won popular vote, opposition second: election commission
+Thailand's pro-army party won popular vote: election commission

+The announcement does not make clear the overall winner of Sunday’s first general election since a 2014 military coup.

+Both the pro-army Palang Pracharat and an anti-junta “democratic front” have claimed a mandate to form the next government, but it is unclear if either side will be able to gather enough votes in parliament to form a workable government

-BANGKOK (Reuters) - Thailand’s pro-army Palang Pracharat Party won the popular vote in Sunday’s general election with 8.4 million ballots, the Election Commission said on Thursday as it released unofficial results of the first election since a military coup in 2014.
+Palang Pracharat won the popular vote with 8.4 million ballots, the Election Commission said.

-The main opposition Pheu Thai Party, whose elected government was toppled in the coup, got 7.9 million votes, said Krit Urwongse, deputy secretary-general of the Election Commission.
+The main opposition Pheu Thai Party, whose elected government was toppled in the coup, got 7.9 million votes.

+“These numbers are fully-counted results officially reported by each constituency,” said Krit Urwongse, deputy secretary-general of the Election Commission.

 The results represented 100 percent of the ballots counted but would remain unofficial until final results are announced on May 9.
+The numbers were for the nationwide popular vote and were not broken down into parties’ share of vote in each of the 350 constituencies.

 The commission has not announced the full number of seats for each party in the 500-seat House of Representatives.